google/WebFundamentals/src/content/en/updates/2018/07/reportingobserver.md

 Why is that useful?
 Until now, deprecation and intervention warnings were only available in the DevTools as console messages.
-Interventions in particular are only triggered by various real-world constraints like device and network conditions.
+Interventions, in particular, are only triggered by various real-world constraints like device and network conditions.
 Thus, you may never even see these messages when developing/testing a site locally. `ReportingObserver` provides the solution to this problem.
 When users experience potential issues in the wild,